AlansCodeLog/shortcuts-visualizer/README.md

 - [x] Don't allow dragging while editing.
 - [x] Check css for things that should be variables, also fix borders variable.
 - [x] Have shortcuts contain all shortcuts, marking binned as binned, and assigning each an index property, so no more different indexes per type.
+- [ ] Handle editing of modifier only shortcuts.
 - [ ] Check all modes work.
 Maybe seperate into an edit mode (all toggle) and a test mode (no toggles)?
 - [ ] Better sorting in list (by single keys, then modifiers, then inside those, alphabetically, also somehow chained next to their chain starts.)
 - [ ] Better input suggestion handling.
 Look into library?